badgineer/MP2-ESC/docs/QS165_MP2_WIRING.md

+# IGNORE MOST OF THIS MATERIAL
-# Wiring QS165 to MP2
+## Wiring QS165 to MP2

 **MP2 temporarily mounted into position.**